Wet Hot American Summer: First Day of Camp: Production

 After years of speculation and reports on a possible sequel to Wet Hot American Summer, shooting began on the miniseries in January 2015.
 The entire adult cast of the film returned in the same roles.
-Much of the film was shot in Los Angeles.
+Much of the series was shot in Los Angeles.
 Working around the availability of the cast members, many of whom had seen a significant rise in stardom since the original film, was difficult; some sources report that Bradley Cooper, who plays Ben, had to shoot all of his scenes in one day, although star and co-writer Michael Showalter has since denied this claim.

 Along with the series, a making-of documentary on Wet Hot American Summer, titled Hurricane of Fun: The Making of Wet Hot, was released on Netflix on July 24, 2015, consisting of behind the scenes interviews and footage shot during the filming of the movie.

 Sequel

 On April 27, 2016, it was announced that Netflix ordered a follow-up series entitled Wet Hot American Summer: Ten Years Later, set ten years after the events of the film.
 The series consists of eight episodes, and was released on August 4, 2017.